McMasterRS/ws_web-design-guide/interactive-ui-elements.md

 }));
 ```

-### Update the Buttons on the Main Index Page
+### Update the Buttons on the Main Page
 We will now update the buttons on the main index page to use the newly created `MacButton` component instead of the standard MUI `Button` component.

-Open the `pages/index.tsx` file and replace the `Button` import statement with following import statement:
+Open the `app/page.tsx` file and replace the `Button` import statement with following import statement:
 ```
 import {MacButton} from '@/components/MacComponents/MacButton'
 ```